Questions that will involve you speaking about change are common in part 3 of the IELTS test.

-“It would have been harder for my grand father to find out about international news, because there was no radio or T.V in his village.”
+“I think it would have been harder for my grandfather to find out about international news, because there was no radio or T.V in his village.”

-“In the past, people would have traveled less often.”
+“In the past, people would have travelled less often.”

 When you are not so sure you can use other words. (perhaps, possibly, might, may, etc.)